Article Submission Guidelines

 1215 E. Atwater Avenue

 An electronic version should be submitted on a cd or dvd, along with the paper copies, or as an e-mail attachment sent to jahms at oah dot org.

 All articles submitted to the Journal of American History must include an abstract.
 This abstract must be on a separate page from the body of the article and may not be longer than 500 words.

 All text, including quotations and footnotes, should be prepared in double-spaced typescript according to The Chicago Manual of Style (University of Chicago Press).
 See the Journal's style sheet for further details.

-The electronic version should be in Microsoft Word, WordPerfect, or Rich Text format (RTF).
+The electronic version should be in Microsoft Word.

 Because submissions are evaluated anonymously, the author's name should appear only on the title page.
 Please provide your full address, including e-mail, in all correspondence.

 Manuscripts, including footnotes, must not be less than 10,000 words and must not exceed 14,000 words.

 Once a manuscript is accepted for publication, the JAH strongly encourages the author to enhance the article with illustrations.
 The author will be responsible for providing the illustrations in a form that is suitable for publication, for obtaining permissions, and for paying any permission, use, or processing fees involved with the illustrations.
 Each illustration must be submitted electronically as a .tiff, .eps, or .jpg.